CasEsselink/portfolio/ReadMe.md

 For my ip frontend I used vue.
 I never used vue or javascript so I had a lot to learn.
 I learned to make a simple page and even used router for multiple pages.
 I used axios to acces the API.
 I made a google login using firebase, which was also new to me.

 #### React
+In the gp I did mostly backend, but in the end I did make react application.
+We were in need for a view for the management tool and because I didn't make a react project yet, I decided to make it.
+I used axios like in vue, but in a simpler fashion.
+I just display a list of object form an api request as a table.

 #### Sonarcloud
 I have mentioned it already in this portfolio, but I used sonarcloud to analyse my code.
 I never used a code analyser before and was suprised how convenient it was.